 The health and financial benefits for the province, as well as clients and local agencies, means this funding must be considered a priority.

 With adequate funding for epilepsy education and support programs, the province can achieve 3 priority objectives:

 - Reducing unnecessary hospital usage through patient education, especially critical while the hospitals struggle to reduce the procedure backlog caused by COVID-19;

 - Supporting the mental health of an at-risk population; and

 - Reducing healthcare costs.

-An investment of $2.8 million per year, for four years, to fund programs at Ontario’s Community Epilepsy Agencies will not only pay for itself in reduced healthcare costs, it will contribute an additional $9.7 million in net savings by 2025, while reducing hospital and other healthcare usage ahead of future COVID-19 waves, improving client mental health, and adapting epilepsy programs for remote delivery
+An investment of $2.8 million per year, for four years, to fund programs at Ontario’s Community Epilepsy Agencies will not only pay for itself in reduced healthcare costs, it will contribute an additional $9.7 million in net savings, while reducing hospital and other healthcare pressure and improving client mental health.